Copyright

 Frequently asked questions

-For works created today, copyright lasts for the author's life plus 70 years.
-Works made for hire and anonymous works have 95-year terms from publication or 120 years from creation.
+For work you create today, copyright lasts your lifetime plus 70 years.
+For works made for hire and anonymous works, it runs 95 years from publication or 120 years from creation, whichever ends first.

 Document products